Mamata-5/zomato-/README.md

 CSV Trend Report
 ```

-Each component has a single responsibility and can be independently improved or replaced.
+Each agent performs a **single responsibility**, making the system modular and extensible.

 ---